Persistence & recovery

 - Read

-state.jsonto find open workspaces and the focused one. - Load each workspace's most recent snapshot from
+state.jsonto find open projects and the focused one. - Load each project's most recent snapshot from

 workspaces/{id}/. - Rebuild the mosaic tree for each room.